chocolatey/docs/input/en-us/licensed-extension/intune/push.md

 Updates to Intune packages through Chocolatey is not currently supported.
 There is a manual process that you can follow to do this within Intune:

-You have two ways you may use to achieve updating the packages.

 1. Ensure the local computer that you will run the Chocolatey commands on has the new license applied to it.
 1. Login to the Intune tenant and locate the `Chocolatey License` package.
 1. Replace `Notes` section of the Intune package with a non-whitespace character (for example, the letter A).
 This will cause the Intune package not to be found by Chocolatey in the next step.
  1. Push a package to Intune as you would normally do.
-This will result in Chocolatey not finding a `chocolatey-license` package within the Intune tenant, and therefore automatically generating a new one using the Chocolatey for Business license of the local computer running the `push` command.
+This will result in Chocolatey not finding a `chocolatey-license` package within the Intune tenant, and therefore automatically generating a new one using the Chocolatey for Business license package using the license present on the local computer running the `push` command.
 1. Locate the `Chocolatey Licensed Extension` package in the Intune tenant and add the new `Chocolatey License` package as a dependency and remove the previous `Chocolatey License` package as a dependency.

 ### What can I do if I receive an error about my file not being found or not being a `nupkg` file?